Representing Space

-Making sense of space — through spatial formats
+Making sense of space — by uncovering primitive spatial formats

 The world is filled with spatial information.
 In any given moment, we have to represent the shape of the environment around us, the size and form of the objects within it, and the locations of those objects relative to each other and to ourselves.
 All of that information has to get compressed into lower-dimensional forms that we hold in memory and act upon.